Pula is the largest town on the Istrian peninsula and offers a diversity of attractions to lovers of culture.

 While strolling through Pula you will come across numerous monuments of Roman architecture.
 A unique experience will be moments of relaxation in the main town square, which has managed to retain its role as the meeting place since the Augustan Age.
-Pula has three thousand year old history is this enough to visit Pula?
+Pula has a three-thousand-year-old history.
+Is this enough to visit Pula?

 Two other notable and well-preserved ancient Roman structures are the 1st century AD triumphal arch, the Arch of the Sergii and the co-eval temple of Rome and Augustus, built in the 1st century AD.